 AmeriHealth Caritas PA CHC will investigate, conduct an on-site meeting with the network Provider (if one was requested), and issue the informal resolution of the Dispute within sixty (60) calendar days of receipt of the Dispute from the network Provider.
 The informal resolution of the Dispute will be communicated to the network Provider by the same method of communication in which the Dispute was registered (e.g., if the Dispute is registered verbally, the informal resolution of the Dispute is verbally communicated to the network Provider and if the Dispute is registered in writing, the informal resolution of the Dispute is communicated to the network Provider in writing).
+If the informal resolution of the Dispute results in a claim adjustment, the Provider will receive a new explanation of benefits (EOB) for the claim(s) addressed in the dispute.

-Relationship of Informal Provider Dispute Process to the Plan's Formal Provider Appeals Process manner that allows network Providers to communicate their Dispute and provide clarification of the issues presented through an on-site meeting with AmeriHealth Caritas PA CHC.
+Relationship of Informal Provider Dispute Process to the Plan's Formal Provider Appeals Process

+The purpose of the Informal Provider Dispute Process is to allow network Providers and AmeriHealth Caritas PA CHC to resolve Disputes registered by network Providers in an informal manner that allows network Providers to communicate their Dispute and provide clarification of the issues presented through an on-site meeting with AmeriHealth Caritas PA CHC.
 Network Providers may appeal most Disputes not resolved to the Provider's satisfaction through the Informal Provider Dispute Process to AmeriHealth Caritas PA CHC's Formal Provider Appeals Process.
 The types of issues that may not be reviewed through AmeriHealth Caritas PA CHC's Formal Provider Appeals Process are listed in the "Formal Provider Appeals Process" section of this Manual.
-Appeals must be submitted in writing to AmeriHealth Caritas PA CHC's Provider Appeals department.
-Procedures for filing an appeal through AmeriHealth Caritas PA CHC's Formal Provider Appeals Process, including the mailing address for filing an appeal, are set forth in the "Formal Provider Appeals Process" Section.
-The filing of a Dispute with AmeriHealth Caritas PA CHC's Informal Provider Dispute Process is not a prerequisite to filing an appeal through AmeriHealth Caritas PA CHC Formal Provider Appeals Process.
+Appeals must be submitted in writing to AmeriHealth Caritas PA CHC's Formal Provider Appeals department.
+Procedures for filing an appeal through AmeriHealth Caritas PA CHC's Formal Provider Appeals Process is not a prerequisite to filing an appeal, are set forth in the "Formal Provider Appeals Process is not a prerequisite to filing an appeal through AmeriHealth Caritas PA CHC Formal Provider Appeals Process.